DissonanceTrip/Pico7SegmentClock/README.md

 # How it works in human readable format
 The code functions as described:

-Once connected to power, the Pico will sleep for 2 seconds.
+Once connected to power, the Pico will sleep for 1 second.

 Next, the Pico will connect to the WiFi network, as defined, then sleep for 1 second.

 Next, utilizing the wireless connection, some API calls will be made to establish what UTC offset is needed for the current location then sync time from public NTP server.
 This has a primary and a backup function.

-Next, after sleeping for 1 second, the wireless chip will be disabled to conserve power (and avoid any issues with overdrawing the servo board), then sleep again for 1 second.
+Next, the wireless chip will be disabled to conserve power (and avoid any issues with overdrawing the servo board), then sleep again for 1 second.

 Next, the Pico will set the servo positions to a defined number/pattern (default is 1337 because I'm funny) then sleep for 2 seconds.
 This indicates that wireless connection has succeeded.

 Next, the Pico will set all the servo positions to 0 degrees which should correspond with the number 0 on each display.
 Sleep for 2 seconds.